 Prevailing Wages Definition

-Prevailing wages are the minimum wages that employers engaging in federally funded projects must pay their blue collar workers.
+Prevailing wages are the minimum wages that employers engaging in federally funded projects must pay their workers.

 What are Prevailing Wages?

 Rachel Blakely-Gray | Apr 28, 2023